 Even though it’s so crowded, the North End is still plenty romantic thanks to its twisting streets, corner cafes, and the hourly reenactment of the make-out session Paul and Rachel Revere engaged in before he set off on his midnight ride.
 (OK, we may have made that last one up.)
 If you’re looking for a romantic North End night yourself, Prezza on Fleet Street is your best bet.
-It’s a white-tablecloth spot far from the tourists on Hanover, and with a menu of things like crispy shrimp with cherry pepper aioli and short rib with lobster scallion pancake, you’ll be eating better than they do as well.
+It’s a white-tablecloth spot far from the tourists on Hanover, and with a menu of things like crispy shrimp with cherry pepper aioli and smoked ricotta ravioli with braised veal, you’ll be eating better than they do as well.

 If you’re the kind of person who likes foods with bread, then the flavorless bruschetta at most Italian restaurants is probably pretty depressing.
 Thankfully, you have a whole host of excellent crostini options at Bar Mezzana - the fig, gorgonzola, and salami one is particularly enjoyable.
 There’s also some great pasta, like the paccheri with lobster green onion and tomato, as well as a crudo list that’s longer than The Irishman.